HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Discussion

 Reconstruction divergence in ice-affected periods represents the most significant operational challenge.
 While HydroGEM successfully detects ice-related anomalies with high recall, reconstructions during these periods often diverge from operational corrections, particularly for Canadian stations.
 This divergence reflects fundamental differences in correction philosophy between agencies.
 USGS guidance emphasizes maintaining physical plausibility of both discharge and stage, typically applying moderate adjustments that preserve the coupled relationship.
-In contrast, ECCC practice often aggressively reduces discharge to near-zero while preserving elevated stage readings during ice backwater, acknowledging that stage may accurately represent local conditions even when unsuitable for discharge computation~\cite{eccc_ice_warning}.
-This is not a detection failure but rather highlights that ``correct'' values depend on operational context, downstream use cases, and agency-specific protocols.
-For deployment, we strongly recommend treating all reconstructions as suggestions requiring expert review, particularly during known ice periods.
+In contrast, ECCC practice often reduces discharge substantially while preserving elevated stage readings during ice backwater, acknowledging that stage may accurately represent local conditions even when unsuitable for discharge computation~\cite{eccc_ice_warning}.
+This is not a detection failure but rather highlights that appropriate corrections depend on operational context, downstream use cases, and agency-specific protocols.
+For deployment, we recommend treating all reconstructions as suggestions requiring review, particularly during known ice periods.

 The model occasionally flags rapid but valid discharge fluctuations from gate operations, hydropeaking, or flash floods as anomalous.
 These events produce sudden excursions in discharge-stage relationships that resemble sensor artifacts in the learned representation.
-While maintaining high recall ensures genuine anomalies are rarely missed (a critical requirement for operational systems), this behavior reinforces the necessity of human oversight.
+While maintaining high recall ensures genuine anomalies are rarely missed, this behavior reinforces the necessity of human oversight.
 The challenge of distinguishing anthropogenic flow modifications from sensor failures without explicit metadata represents a fundamental limitation of approaches based solely on time series patterns.
-Future work could incorporate auxiliary information about control structures, precipitation events, or operational schedules to improve discrimination.